Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

     /img/games/screenshots/rhs/tr2.png | Transformation sequence after confirming the costumes.
 </gallery>

-#### Level selection UI
+#### Level Selection UI

-The level selection UI was the map of a metro network.
-The missions were generated procedurally (by another programmer) so I had to read the data and generate the UI.
-The challenge here was figuring out how to correctly spawn things in their correct positions, dynamically, as each game run had different missions and connections.
+The level selection UI was based on a metro network map.
+Missions were generated procedurally (by another programmer), so I had to read that data and generate the UI accordingly.
+The main challenge was figuring out how to spawn elements in the correct positions dynamically, since each game run had different missions and connections.

 <gallery>
     /img/games/screenshots/rhs/metro1.png | An example of dynamically created level selection menu.